 Major break points.
 Alternatively, a callable that takes a tuple of limits and returns a list of breaks.
 Default is to automatically calculate the breaks.

 Multiplicative and additive expansion constants that determine how the scale is expanded.
-If specified must of of length 2 or 4.
-Specifically the the values are of this order:
+If specified must be of length 2 or 4.
+Specifically the values are in this order:

 (mul, add) (mul_low, add_low, mul_high, add_high)